As you pass the Abitur, every year many students ask themselves again. Two ex-students, who have already done it, give tips.

 What did a typical afternoon of learning look like?

 Annika Block: Put to the desk with great calmness and read and practice all the documents.
 I also learned a lot with other students from the class.
 Iven John: Targeted, intensive, orderly, break-rich.
 I have always taken on one topic at a time and dealt with it until I felt that I not only understood it, but was fit enough for it.
 Then I took a break.
 Most of the time I only managed one or two topics a day, but I felt much safer and more informed.
 I don't like long, wild learning orgies before the exam, because at least I just can't stand it.
 I preferred to be involved in one topic from the beginning, then there was less to catch up on and one could limit oneself to “expanding” the respective knowledge rather than having to start from scratch again.

 From student to student: What tips can you give your high school graduates to effective and sustainable learning?

 Annika Block: Early starting with learning pays off.
 Learning tricks did not exist with me.
-Iven John: Read a thousand times, understood a thousand times, and yet mostly not implemented for a variety of reasons: don't drive yourself crazy, learn in an orderly and targeted manner, and above all not all at once!
+Iven John: Read a thousand times, understood a thousand times and yet mostly not implemented for a variety of reasons: do not drive yourself crazy, learn in an orderly and targeted manner and above all not all at once!
 Of course, this presupposes that you start reprocessing accordingly, where the dog is often buried again.
-My tip on how to proceed: In good time - at the latest after the last normal exam - collect all topics per subject and look honestly what needs to be done until "ground zero".
+My tip on how to proceed: Collect all topics per subject in good time - at the latest after the last normal exam - and look honestly at what needs to be done until "ground zero".
 This not only makes it easier for you to take a structured approach, it also takes away a good deal of uncertainty.
 Then proceed according to the different types of learners and people.

 And what were the best learning tricks for the exam preparation?